infoScoop/infoscoop/README.txt

 PASSWORD=
 #TABLESPACE=

-1)DBMS: Specify one of these; mysql、oracle、db2.
+1)DBMS: Specify one of these; mysql, oracle, db2.
 2)DATABASE_URL: Specify a URL to connect database with JDBC.
 3)SCHEMA: If the value is empty, the schema is to be the same as the user name.
 Note that this should not be set in case of MySQL.
 4)USER: Specify a database connection user.